afpineda/SimWheelESP32Config/doc/UsageNotes_en.md

 ## Pulse width multiplier for rotary encoders

-A low value increases the probability of missed rotations on the host computer, but decreases the probability of missed rotations on the device when several consecutive rotations are accumulated.
+A high value reduces the likelihood of missed rotations on the host computer, but increases the likelihood of missed rotations on the device if several consecutive rotations are accumulated.
-A high value has the opposite effect.
+A low value has the opposite effect.

-Increase it if the host computer loses rotations occasionally, but keep it as low as possible.
+Increase the pulse width multiplier if the host computer occasionally misses rotations, but keep it as low as possible.

+Changes are saved to flash memory.

 ## Button map